-AlcoholEdu for College Students:
+Alcohol Education for College Students:

 The University of Vermont continually takes active steps to reduce unsafe alcohol use on campus.
-Toward that end, every incoming student under age 21 is required to complete AlcoholEdu for College Students, an online tangible population-level prevention program that challenges students' expectations around alcohol while encouraging students to make healthier and safer decisions, and to reduce risk.
+Toward that end, every incoming student under age 21 is required to complete an online tangible population-level prevention education program that challenges students' expectations around alcohol while encouraging students to make healthier and safer decisions, and to reduce risk.
 For more information, please email the Dean of Students Office at deanofstudents@uvm.edu.